SimonLim03/Projects-Portfolio/README.md

 ### Education:
-- Master of Data Science, University of Technology Sydney (UTS)
+- Master of Data Science and Innvoation, University of Technology Sydney (UTS)

 # My Past Projects